-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA 1934 ANGE ACT OF For the quarterly period ended March 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA 1934 ANGE ACT OF For the transition period from to Commission File Number: 001-38693 Allogene Therapeutics, Inc. (Exact Name of Registrant as Specified in its Charter) Delaware 82-35627 (State or other jurisdiction of (I.R.S.
-Emplincorporation or organization) Identification loyer 210 East Grand Avenue, South San Francisco, California 94080 (Address of principal executive offices including zip code) Registrant's telephone number, including area code: (650) 457-2700 N/A (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on v Common Stock, \$0.001 par value per share ALLO The Nasdaq Stock Ma arket LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regula hapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆 ation S-T (§ 232.405 of this Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emergin efinitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act. ng growth company.
-See the arge Accelerated Filer Accelerated filer npany $\square$ .
-9 evised financial accounting Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or re Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or re Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or retandards provided pursuant to Section 13(a) of the Exchange Act.
-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or retandards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No No No No No No No N •
+FORM 10-Q ☑ QUARTERLY REPORT PURSUAN (Mark One) NT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 4 For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUAN NT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 4 Fo or the transition period from to logene Therapeutics, • Exact Name of Registrant as Specified in its Chair ter) Delaware (State or other jurisdiction of incorporation or organization) 82-3562771 (I.R.S.
+Employer Identification No.) (A Registr Cast Grand Avenue, South San Francisco, Californ Address of principal executive offices including zip ant's telephone number, including area code: (650 N/A me, former address and former fiscal year, if changed s code)) 457-2700 (Former na Securities registered pursuant to Section 12(b) of the A Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share ALLO The Nasdaq Stock Market LLC ed all reports required to be filed by Section 13 or 15(d) of the Sec ports), and (2) has been subject to such filing requirements for the urities Exchange Act of 1934 during the preceding 12 months (or f past 90 days.
+Yes \boxtimes No \square or tted electronically every Interactive Data File required to be submited that the registrant was required to submit such files).
+Yes definitions of "large accelerated filer," "accelerated filer," "smalle accelerated filer, an accelerated filer, a non-accelerated filer, small er reporting company," and "emerging growth company" in Rule 2b-2 of the Exchange Act.
+Large Accelerated Filer Non-accelerated filer Emerging growth company □ If an emerging growth company, indicate by check mark standards provided pursuant to Section 13(a) of the Exchange Act if the registrant has elected not to use the extended transition period. \Box od for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No ⊠ As of August 2, 2021, the registrant had 142,183,418 sha ares of common stock, \$0.001 par value per share, outstanding.

 Page no.

-PART I: FI NANCIAL INFORMATION
+PART I: FIN NANCIAL INFORMATION

 Item 1.
 Financial Statements 1

 Condensed Consolidated Balance Sheets 1

 Condensed Consolidated Statements of Operations and Comprehensive Loss 2

 Condensed Consolidated Statements of Stockholders' Equity 3

-Condensed Consolidated Statements of Cash Flows 4
+Condensed Consolidated Statements of Cash Flows 5

-Notes to Condensed Consolidated Financial Statements 5
+Notes to Condensed Consolidated Financial Statements 6

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 19
+Management's Discussion and Analysis of Financial Condition and Results of Operations 20

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk 28
+Quantitative and Qualitative Disclosures About Market Risk 29

 Item 4.
-Controls and Procedures 28
+Controls and Procedures 29

 PART II: O THER INFORMATION

 Item 1.
-Legal Proceedings 30
+Legal Proceedings 31

 Item 1A.
-Risk Factors 30
+Risk Factors 31

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 65
+Unregistered Sales of Equity Securities and Use of Proceeds 68

 Item 3.
-Defaults Upon Senior Securities 66
+Defaults Upon Senior Securities 68

 Item 4.
-Mine Safety Disclosures 66
+Mine Safety Disclosures 68

 Item 5.
-Other Information 66
+Other Information 69

 Item 6.
-Exhibits 67
+Exhibits 69

-Signatures 68
+Signatures 70